telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

    * The `pruneContextElements()` function is call in order to remove not found elements, as it doesn't make sense to include them in the notification (step 6).
    * If after pruning there is some entity to send, steps 7 to 11 are executed.
 	   * In the case of conditions for particular attributes (i.e. not empty condition), then a second lookup is done using `entitiesQuery()` (steps 7, 8 and 9, plus prunning in step 10).
 	   * Notification is sent (step 11) using the `Notifier` object (from [ngsiNotify]() library) in order to actually sent the notification (step 3).
-The detail is described elsewhere, see diagrams NF-01 or NF-03.
+The detail is in diagrams [NF-01](README.md#flow-nf-01) or [NF-03](README.md#flow-nf-03).
 In the case of conditions for particular attributes, notification is sent only if the previous check was ok.
 In the case of all-attributes notifications (i.e. empty codition) notification is always sent.

 Note `processOnChangeConditionForSubscription()` has a "sibling" function named `processOnChangeConditionForUpdateContext()` for non-initial notifications (see diagram MD-01).